• Skip to main content

 Nissan 2011-2015 Leaf

-The two defects relate to a buffer overflow in the TCU element processing the AT commands (CVE-2017-9647) and a flaw that allows attackers to run code via one of the internal elements of the TCU (baseband radio) (CVE-2017-9633).
+Both defects involve a buffer overflow in the TCU component that processes them AT (CVE-2017-9647) and a flaw that allows attackers to run code via one of the internal elements of the TCU (baseband radio) (CVE-2017-9633).

-In the first vulnerability, the attacker would need physical access to the target car, while the latter may take advantage of remote locations.
-The exploits code (Proof-of-concept or PoC) is available for both defects.
+In the first vulnerability an attacker would need physical access to the target car, while the second can be exploited from remote locations.
+The code of the exploits (Proof-of- or PoC) is available for both defects.

 The car makers involved said the defects allow attackers only access to the car's entertainment system and not to critical operations such as braking, engine control or vehicle doors.